Sapanaa/Network_INtrusion_photos/README.md

 ## Usage
 Feel free to browse, download, or use these images for academic or project-related purposes.
 Proper citation is appreciated if you use them elsewhere.

-## Link to Project Report
-You can find the full project report that uses these images here: [Insert Your Project Report Link]

 ---